 - Keep routines. - Create opportunities to be together. - Share how you feel.
-Keep the door open for discussion and the sharing of information especially about emotions. - Offer comfort such as physical proximity, hugs or just touching. - Show respect for how different people might deal with their emotions. - Show respect for individual privacy. - Reassure them about their and your safety, but don't make promises you cannot keep. - Share stories about the person who died. - •Include children in memorial/funeral service planning and keep them up to date with any new information. - Seek support from school, The Children's Grief Centre or other organizations.
+Keep the door open for discussion and the sharing of information especially about emotions. - Offer comfort such as physical proximity, hugs or just touching. - Show respect for how different people might deal with their emotions. - Show respect for individual privacy.

+- Reassure them about their and your safety, but don't make promises you cannot keep. - Share stories about the person who died. - Include children in memorial/funeral service planning and keep them up to date with any new information. - Seek support from school, The Children's Grief Centre or other organizations.

-Presented by the Children's Grief Centre and The Calgary Police Service.
+Presented by the Children's Grief Centre and

+The Calgary Police Service Victim Assistance Support Team

-For more information visit:
+For more information:

+Children's Grief Centre